triton-inference-server/server/docs/architecture.rst

 .. image:: images/multi_model_serial_exec.png

-The TensorRT inference server provides an :ref:`instance-group
+The Triton inference server provides an :ref:`instance-group
 <section-instance-groups>` feature that allows each model to specify
 how many parallel executions of that model should be allowed.
 Each such enabled parallel execution is referred to as an *execution